Fed should not cut rates since the U.S. has 'contained' coronavirus, White House economic adviser says

-America has "contained" the coronavirus, National Economic Council Director Larry Kudlow said on Tuesday, noting that the U.S. economy is "fundamentally quite healthy" amid the rapid advance of the disease.
+America has "contained" the coronavirus, National Economic Council Director Larry Kudlow said Tuesday, adding that the U.S. economy is "fundamentally quite healthy" amid the rapid advance of the disease.

-“We have contained this.
-I won’t say air-tight, but it’s pretty close to air-tight,” Kudlow told CNBC on Tuesday.
-The outbreak is a “human tragedy,” but it's not likely to become an “economic tragedy,” he noted.
+"We have contained this.
+I won't say airtight, but it's pretty close to airtight," Kudlow told CNBC.
+The outbreak is a "human tragedy," but it's not likely to become an "economic tragedy," he said.

-Kudlow also noted that he does not expect the Fed to "make any panic move" to cut rates as a result of the epidemic -- despite a 1,000-point plunge on the Dow Jones Industrial Average on Monday.
-The Dow was down by around 800 points in midafternoon trading Tuesday.
+Kudlow also said he does not expect the Federal Reserve to "make any panic move" to cut rates as a result of the epidemic — despite a 1,000-point plunge on the Dow Jones Industrial Average on Monday.
+The Dow closed down by almost 900 points Tuesday.

 "I think they would prefer the option of staying the course with rates," said Mark Luschini, chief investment strategist at Janney Montgomery Scott.

-The highest probability was for no change — above 80 percent in both cases — but the reversal at the margins shows how volatile the situation is likely to remain in the coming weeks, experts say.
-And the specter of a bigger economic hit that affect the U.S. more directly means that a June rate cut is seen as increasingly probable.
+The highest probability was for no change — above 80 percent in both cases — but the reversal at the margins shows how volatile the situation is likely to remain, experts said.
+And the specter of a bigger economic hit that affects the U.S. more directly means a June rate cut is seen as increasingly probable.

 "Given where the markets are now, if the meeting was today, they'd have to cut rates," said Joseph LaVorgna, chief economist for the Americas at Natixis.
 "However, it's possible between now and another month that the economy looks better than expected. ...
 Right now, they've got the luxury of sitting and waiting."